tnwatts/MasterMindFlayer/README.md

 # Next Steps

 - Next versions will have
-- increased spell list
+- Increased spell list
-- more styling for level 1
+- More styling for level 1
-- possibly a lvl 3
+- Possibly a lvl 3
-- a mock healthbar for both player and Mind Flayer that will be effected by the round and black peg count respectively
+- A mock healthbar for both player and Mind Flayer that will be effected by the round and black peg count respectively
+- Responsive behavior imrpovements